mrjoes/tornadio/README.rst

                resource: 'chat',
              });

-As it was said before, you can have as many connection types as you want by unique resources for each connection type:
+As it was said before, you can have as many connection types as you want by having unique resources for each connection type:
 ::

   ChatRouter = tornadio.get_router(ChatConnection, resource='chat')